Thomas

 district 6 - U.S. rep. jason crow (D)

-The sixth district of Colorado includes parts of Denver and the southern suburbs.
-It is represented by three-term Congressman Jason Crow, a former U.S. Army Ranger who did three tours of combat in the Middle East and rose to the rank of Captain.
+The sixth district of Colorado includes parts of Denver and central Colorado.
+It is represented by four-term Congressman Jason Crow, a former U.S. Army Ranger who did three tours of combat in the Middle East and rose to the rank of Captain.
 A graduate of the University of Wisconsin with a law degree from the University of Denver, Crow is married and the father of two.
-He serves on the Foreign Relations and Intelligence committees.
+He serves on the Armed Services and Intelligence committees.
 Crow was an impeachment manager for the first Trump impeachment trial.

 Thomas Take: Safe Bet Democrat